hydro-dev/HydroJudge/README.md

 Note that this requires a `sudo` to create cgroups.

-## FAQ

-### How are the programs sandboxed?

-We unshare everything (namely mount, uts, ipc, user, pid and net), and then create a root filesystem using tmpfs and bind mount, finally `pivot_root` into it.
-We also use cgroup to limit the time, memory and number of processes of user execution.

-### Why are the sandboxes reused?

-We noticed that sandbox creation took around 100ms, therefore becomes the bottleneck while judging small programs.
-With sandbox pooling, we see 300-400 executions per second on our development machine.

 ## Copyright and License

-Copyright (c) 2019 Vijos Dev Team.
+Copyright (c) 2020 Vijos Dev Team.
 All rights reserved.

 License: GPL-3.0-only